 9. Tuck into a range of tasty cuisines at Cargo

-At Cargo 1 and 2 down at Wapping Wharf you will find a vast selection of food and drink outlets to visit.
+At Cargo 1 and 2 down at Wapping Wharf are home to some of Bristol’s best restaurants.
 There is so much choice here, that will definitely have to return again to sample some more.
-There are a range of cuisines here including Asian dishes from Seven Lucky Gods, Greek street food at The Athenian, Mexican food by Cargo Cantina, Spanish food by Gambas and Middle-Eastern dishes from Jigaraki, to name a few.
+Including Asian dishes from Seven Lucky Gods, Greek street food at The Athenian, Mexican food by Cargo Cantina, Spanish food by Gambas, fresh pasta at Magari and modern, veg-led eatery Root.
 Plus, in true harbourside style, you can enjoy proper fish and chips from Salt & Malt.

 10. Unwind with a massage at Loop